videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/list-meeting-sessions.md

 # List Meeting Sessions

-You have to call simple API to list meeting sessions.
+Use the following Rest API to list meeting sessions.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';